 Building and nurturing relationships takes time and effort, but the rewards are worth it.
 By focusing on building strong connections and nurturing them over time, you increase the likelihood of your organization receiving ongoing support, referrals, feedback and valuable opportunities.

 Strategic networking involves identifying the events, conferences, services and opportunities that align with your goals and values.
-It is crucial to be selective in your networking efforts and invest your time and energy in activities that provide the highest potential ROI.
+Be selective in your networking efforts and invest your time and energy in activities that provide the highest potential ROI.

 Consider the relevance of the event to your industry, client, or interests, the caliber of attendees, the networking opportunities it offers and any associated costs whether that cost may be the price of a ticket, a flight or a meal.
-By being strategic in your choices, you can optimize your networking experiences and increase the likelihood of valuable connections.
+By strategising your choices, you can optimize your networking experiences and increase the likelihood of valuable connections.